ericyork/eidolon/_posts/2018-02-22-how-i-got-jekyll-running.md

 All the .scss partials have already been imported into the project directory, so editing them directly is enough to override them.
 If I want to change variables, for example, I'd just open `_variables.scss` in the text-editor, write the changes, and save the file.
 The preview should take effect when a page is reloaded on the dev server.

 **Note:** If changes are made to `_config.yml`, they will not update automatically on the preview server.
-Instead, in the terminal window that contains the running server process, press `control+c`.
+Instead, in the terminal window that contains the running server process, press <kbd>control+c</kbd>.
 This will kill the server process.
 Then, I can run `bundle exec jekyll serve` to rebuild the site and relaunch the dev server.

 When the last change has been made in a given commit, and it's time to deploy, the main.css needs to be recompiled.
 This must be done in this order:
 ```